Jiraphapa/template/docs/usage.rst

 Usage
 ========

-To import the compiled module, make sure to add the module_name.so file to PYTHONPATH and import:
+To import the compiled module, make sure to add the module_name.so file to PYTHONPATH before import:

 .. code-block:: python